msfortich/2022-23-Lakers-Season/README.md

 processed data b. clean_lakers_stats.csv - cleaned up data from 'lakers_2022_stats.csv'

-src - contains jupyter notebook for analysis and visualization
+**analysis and visuals** - contains jupyter notebook for analysis and visualization

 File a. run_analysis_and_visualize_results.ipynb - This is a jupyter notebook that reads the 2 processed csv files and opens them as 2 pandas dataframes and also merges them.
 This file uses the pandas, numpy, seaborn, and matplotlib.pyplot libraries.
 Since the data we want to read is in the data/processed folder, the path to read the csv files is '../data/processed/clean_lakers_stats.csv' and '../data/processed/clean_lakers_games.csv'.
 This is where the data will be analyzed and visualized.
 Run this file using 'Run All'. results

-File a.
-Fortich DSCI 510 Final Project Report.pdf - Contains my research question, analysis, and reults in full.